 We believe that the capacity to explore personal concerns or feelings, whether large or small, is a sign of strength.
 Our services are dedicated to helping students clarify the nature of their concerns and explore more effective ways of handling them.

 Call us or come by our office at the Charles and Elizabeth Prothro Center for Lifelong Learning, Suite 200.
 The appointment desk is open Monday through Friday from 9 a.m.–5.p.m.

 What’s the First Visit Like?

 When you come in to talk with a counselor for the first time, you will be asked to complete an information sheet that provides your counselor with background information about you.
 Then you’ll sit down and start a conversation to explore the problems you are facing and ways to make things better.
 The initial session will be around 25 minutes and therapy sessions usually last 50 minutes.
 All paperwork is to be completed on our patient portal:

 The Counseling Center is excited to introduce a new series of psycho-educational workshops.
-These workshops are designed to teach skills to boost resilence, improve performance, and reduce stress.
+These workshops are designed to teach skills to boost resilience, improve performance, and reduce stress.
 They are open to all Southwestern students and are an essential component of the therapeutic experience, so all students seeking counseling services will complete the workshop series.
 You can either make an appointment to attend these workshops or just walk in and attend at your convenience.
-Below is our calendar for Fall of 2019.
+Below is our calendar for Spring 2020.

 |Week of||Mon 3:30 pm||Wed 1:00 pm||Thurs 2:30 pm||Fri 10:00 am|